orthagh/glpi_boostrap_api/Readme.md

 ## Installation

 * Clone this repository on your computer.
-* Move the directory into your http serveur vhost
 * Run ```composer install``` to pull dependencies
 * Create a config.inc.php from config.inc.example file and fill parameters with your glpi instance data